Roice-Hurst Humane Society fundraiser for homeless pets

-GRAND JUNCTION, Colo.
-(KKCO)- A bunch of local groups are working together to feed and hydrate homeless pets.
+A bunch of local groups are working together to feed and hydrate homeless pets.

 Roice-Hurst Humane Society and Catholic Outreach are among the groups fundraising for food and collapsible water bowls.